gophish/gophish/README.md

 ###Install

-Installation of gophish is dead-simple - download and extract the zip, and run the binary.
-Gophish has binary releases for all platforms.
+Installation of gophish is dead-simple - once the binaries are released (coming soon!), just download and extract the zip, and run the binary.
+Gophish will have binary releases for all platforms.

 ###Setup
 After running the gophish binary, open an Internet browser to http://localhost:3333 and follow the setup instructions.